-Where a group of children are taken on an excursion while a number of children remain at the service, at least one educator who holds the following qualifications must be in attendance at both the excursion and at the service where children are being educated and cared for, and must be immediately available in an emergency:
+Where a group of children are taken on an excursion while a number of children remain at the service, at least one educator who holds the following qualifications must be in attendance at both the excursion and at the service where children are being educated and cared for, and must be immediately available in an emergency.
+At least:

-- at least staff member or one nominated supervisor of the service who holds a current approved first aid qualification
+- staff member or one nominated supervisor of the service who holds a current approved first aid qualification

-- at least staff member or one nominated supervisor of the service who has undertaken current approved anaphylaxis management training
+- staff member or one nominated supervisor of the service who has undertaken current approved anaphylaxis management training

-- at least staff member or one nominated supervisor of the service who has undertaken approved emergency asthma management training (regulation 136(1)).
+- staff member or one nominated supervisor of the service who has undertaken approved emergency asthma management training (regulation 136(1)).

 It is also important that any educators or responsible adults attending the excursion are aware of the service’s policy and procedures that set out the instructions for what must be done in the event of an emergency (regulation 97(a)) and are aware of the risk assessment for the excursion.

 Family day care services should also be mindful of their obligations in relation to the number of children that can be educated and cared for at any one time (regulation 124).

 Factors to be taken into account when planning an excursion include the educational program, the children’s behaviour and any individual needs, the age of the children, the number of children, the proposed duration of the excursion, the abilities of children, the method of transport, any contact with water, accidents and access to toileting and nappy changing facilities.

 Most important is the requirement to ensure adequate supervision is provided at all times.